-Heartburn is also provoked by eating large quantities of citrus fruits, tomatoes, various pickles, fresh bread, pastries and fried foods.
+Heartburn is also provoked by eating large quantities of citrus fruits, tomatoes, various pickles, fresh bread, pastries, and fried foods.
 Overeating leads to stretching of the stomach and provokes excessive acid secretion.
-Taking such drugs as aspirin, ibuprofen, ortophen and other drugs may provoke the strengthening of acid production in the stomach and deliver acid contents into the esophagus.
+Taking such drugs as aspirin, ibuprofen, orphan, and other drugs may provoke the strengthening of acid production in the stomach and deliver acid contents into the esophagus.

 Wearing tight belts, weight lifting, pregnancy, being overweight can all contribute to the intra-abdominal pressure, which can lead to acid reflux that can cause heartburn.
 Sleeping after eating can become a trigger.
 Stress, neurosis, especially accompanied by anxiety, are also causes.

 - A large quantity of food, especially fat.

 - Resting in a horizontal position after a meal.